groundhoggwp/holler-box/readme.txt

 - Activate: Choose to activate this item on publish.
 - Position: the notification position, or banner
 - Choose your colors
 - Show email opt-in: default sends to your email address, or choose a provider or custom HTML form.
+Details below.
+- Default: sends to the email address you enter in the settings.
+- MailChimp integration: enter your <a href="http://kb.mailchimp.com/lists/signup-forms/share-your-signup-form" target="_blank">full signup form url</a>.
+(Must not be the shortened url)
+- Convertkit: visit Holler Box => Settings, enter <a href="https://app.convertkit.com/account/edit" target="_blank">your API key</a>.
+Choose Convertkit when creating your new Holler Box, then enter your form ID.
+Find your form ID by visiting your signup form, then copy the numbers in the url (or in the embed code).
 - Show chat: show the (fake) live chat

 **Advanced Settings**